RESEARCH STARTER

 Overview

 Critics of R2P suggest that the doctrine can be used as a pretext for military action that serves the interests of the intervening state or states and would otherwise be difficult to justify.
-Others questions how R2P can function properly within the divided political dynamics of the UN.
+Others question how R2P can function properly within the divided political dynamics of the UN.
 In May 2008, France cited R2P as the potential impetus for international intervention in Myanmar after parts of that country were destroyed by Cyclone Nargis.
 The country’s ruling military regime initially refused international aid but later relented.
 In August 2008, Russia cited the doctrine of R2P to justify its military action against Georgia, which attempted to reclaim the breakaway enclave of South Ossetia.
 In March 2011, the Council on Foreign Relations hailed the international military mission in Libya that toppled the regime of Muammar al-Qaddafi as a successful implementation of R2P.
-However, the UNSC has in other instances been criticized for its inability to come to any consensus regarding R2P doctrine, such as in relation to the Syrian civil war that began in 2011.
+However, the UNSC has in other instances been criticized for its inability to come to any consensus regarding R2P doctrine, such as in relation to the Syrian civil war that began in 2011 and reportedly ended in a stalemate in 2023.
+However, by this time, 618,000 people had been killed.

 Bibliography